 On the 14th of April in the year 1912, the R.M.S.
 Titanic was on her maiden voyage from Southampton, England to New York, United States when it collided with a massive iceberg.
 Of the 2200 passengers and crew that were aboard, only 705 survived.
 Despite the builders’ claims that—even under the worst possible conditions at sea—she was unsinkable, it took less than three hours for the Titanic to sink.
 The ship’s builders even made claims that it should stay afloat for a minimum of 2-3 days if tragedy struck.
-So what led to the rapid sinking of the Titanic?
+So why did the Titanic sink?
 Was it the material failure or bigger design flaws that went unnoticed?
-Let us analyze the sinking of the Titanic from an engineer’s perspective.
+Let us analyze why the Titanic sank from an engineer’s perspective.

-First, on that note, National Geographic made an interesting CGI on how the ship sank:
+First, on that note, National Geographic made an interesting CGI on how the Titanic sank:

 At the time of her construction, the Titanic was the largest ship ever built.
 It was 230m long, 25 stories high and weighed 46,000,000 kg.
 The ship’s turn-of-the-century design and technology included sixteen major watertight compartments in her lower section that could easily be sealed off in the event of a punctured hull, and hence deemed her unsinkable.

 On the night of April 14th, although the wireless operators had received several ice warnings from others ships in the area, the Titanic continued to rush through the darkness at nearly full steam.
 Unfortunately, by the time the lookouts spotted the massive iceberg, it was only less than a quarter of a mile off the bow (or front) of the ship, making the crash into the iceberg unavoidable.